-This skillet blackberry cobbler looks and tastes magazine worthy and is one of the easiest and yummiest desserts you will ever make.
+This skillet blackberry cobbler looks magazine worthy, tastes insanely delicious, and is one of the easiest desserts you’ll ever make.

 Delicious doesn’t have to be complicated.
 And it doesn’t have to be made “from scratch.”
 This to-die-for skillet blackberry cobbler uses simple ingredients (even a refrigerated crust) but tastes as good as any cobbler you’ll ever eat.
 Since it uses frozen blackberries, it is a dessert that can be enjoyed year round.

 The “doctored” refrigerated pie crust turns out to be so sugary, flaky and tender that few would ever guess (or care) that it wasn’t from scratch.
 The crust is so yummy that I have a hard time not picking at it every time I walk by the cobbler:-)

 I keep frozen blackberries in my freezer at all times so that I can make this yummy cobbler at the drop of a hat.
 Everyone who tastes this loves it.
 Served with vanilla bean ice cream, this dessert is sheer heaven!